-> For an album that surfaced in the wake of Nirvana’s Nevermind, Tendoesn’t sound much like grunge; it has an arena-rock quality, with a reverb heavy production that sounds more like the hair metal that the 1990s rockers were replacing.
-The songs on Tenbegan their lives as instrumentals; guitarist Stone Gossard and bassist Jeff Ament were in Mother Love Bone, which disbanded after their singer overdosed on heroin; they had written most of the music for the record before they hooked up with the rest of the group.
+For an album that surfaced in the wake of Nirvana’s Nevermind, Ten doesn’t sound much like grunge.
+It has an arena-rock quality, with a reverb-heavy production that sounds like the hair metal that the 1990s rockers were replacing.
+The songs on Ten began as instrumentals; guitarist Stone Gossard and bassist Jeff Ament were in Mother Love Bone, which disbanded after their singer overdosed on heroin; they had written most of the music for the record before they hooked up with the rest of the group.

 Following on from the massive success of 1991’s Ten, Vs. finds Pearl Jam in a darker mood.
 Pearl Jam refused to produce music videos for the album, and the sheep on the cover is symbolic of their perception of themselves as prisoners.
 The production from Brendan O’Brien suits the band much better, giving them a rawer edge than the stadium rock of Ten.
 New drummer Dave Abbruzzese also gives the band a busier and heavier sound.